dennismarks/Ontario-Lease-Wizard/d1/product-and-planning.md

 - This will not necessarily result in the same date every month.
 That’s a different functionality (Not required)
 - Could possibly test this by checking # of payments matches # of due dates

+## 4.

+**User**
+As a tenant I want to be able to see on a timeline the important dates so I won't forget any

+**Acceptance Criteria**
+- See move in date
+- See move out date
+- See monthly payment date
+- See when I need to give notice to move out
+- See when the last day to give notice to increase rent is

 # Process Details